Strategies for Leaving No One Behind Conference 2024

 Initiated by Liliane Fonds in 2015, Breaking down Barriers draws on academic research, knowledge and learning to enhance the effectiveness and quality of programs both within and outside our network.
 Through academic research and bringing together civil society organisations and researchers from the Netherlands, Cameroon, Sierra-Leone and Zambia we aim to offer relevant evidence and tools in the field of disability inclusive development.

-More about Breaking down Barriers
+More about the history of Breaking down Barriers

 • About Liliane Fonds